 The superior corrosion resistance and its non-reactive qualities make Grade 316 a safe and reliable material for high-saline environments and industrial applications.
 This type of stainless steel was named Marine Grade from being the most commonly used grade of stainless steel in coastal and marine environments, where there are high levels of salt (sodium chloride) which would generally compromise less-resistant types of steel.
 Our Grade 316 material has been used for coastal handrailing across Portstewart’s Promenade.

 Grade 316 is a non-reactive compound; making it a suitable component in surgical instruments and environments where sanitation is paramount.

 While both Grades 304 and 316 benefit from corrosion resistant properties – thanks to their passive oxide layers.
 Grade 316 boasts a comparatively-better resilience, making it the preferred option for applications where harsh conditions are expected and excellent corrosion resistance is required.

 This superior corrosion resistance comes at a price.
 Grade 316 is more expensive, making it less suitable when the price is a project concern.
 Conversely, Grade 316’s molybdenum content can have adverse effects on its formability – making Grade 304 the favoured option when it comes to fabrication purposes.

-Grade 304 and Grade 316 are both strong and reliable materials.
+Grade 304 and Grade 316 are both robust and reliable materials.
 Both are available in a variety of finishes, from standard mill finish to decorative super mirror polished.
 Whether you use one grade over the other should be made on a case-by-case basis and after seeking expert advice.